BrookMaoDev/Hack-the-Valley-8---INSERT-PROJECT-NAME-HERE/README.md

-This is a project to attempt to use Artificial Intelligence to identify a knife
+We are creating a project for HTV8